JohnKendrick/PDielec/Sphinx/pdgui.rst

      - Maximum displayed phonon displacement; controls visual scale, not a thermal displacement amplitude.
    * - Bond Radius
-     - Radius of displayed bond cylinders in Angstrom.
+     - Radius of displayed bond cylinders in Å.
    * - Cell Radius
-     - Radius of the cell-outline cylinders in Angstrom.
+     - Radius of the cell-outline cylinders in Å.
    * - Arrow Radius
-     - Radius of displacement arrows in Angstrom.
+     - Radius of displacement arrows in Å.

 *Image file name* supplies the output path. *Save as png* writes a still image;
 *Save as mp4* and *Save as gif* write animation; *Save as cif or mcif* exports